aczi0/ReadingVesper/content/posts/CSPath.md

 ---
-title: "Learning to code"
+title: Learning to code
-date: 2020-10-22T08:26:10-04:00
+date: 2020-10-22T08:26:10.000-04:00
-draft: false
 tags:
 - learning, computer science, web development, coding, programming
 categories:
 - Learning
 keywords:
 - learning, computer science, web development, coding, programming

 ---
 If you've done a few computer science tutorials or bootcamp, you've probably heard of (or lived) *tutorial hell*, where each course you take seem to add something new but does not fill the gap between theory and application.
 I was there, and had a hard time to get out.
 But I figured out a way to do it and thought i could share my thought processes and guides here.

 My initial goal was to learn web development so I could build an application that uses operations research abstracted with a nice UI for people to use.